GreatSouthLand/astronom/README.md

 # astronom

-Truetype font for astronomy and astrology
+TrueType font for astronomy and astrology.

 The original glyphs are from renaissance woodcut illustrations.